Skip to content

 Result View Layout

-When you open a completed result, the workspace displays the Heatmap and Data Table simultaneously in a vertically split layout:
+When you open a completed result, the workspace displays a tabbed visualization pane (Heatmap or Volcano Plot) in the top half and the Data Table in the bottom half:

 ┌─────────────────────────────────────┐